bastosmichael/ephemyral-go-cli/README.md

 ### SEE ALSO

-* [ephemyral build](./docs/ephemyral_build.md)	 - Use AI to intelligently generate and execute a build command for the specified directory, optimizing for performance and efficiency.
+* [ephemyral build](./docs/ephemyral_build.md)	 - Use AI to intelligently generate and execute a build commands for the specified directory, optimizing for performance and efficiency.
 * [ephemyral create](./docs/ephemyral_create.md)	 - Employ a language model to generate new code files based on a natural language prompt.
 If the file path is a directory, it generates multiple AI-crafted files.
-* [ephemyral docs](./docs/ephemyral_docs.md)	 - Generate and execute a command to generate documentation, enhancing the codebase's maintainability.
+* [ephemyral docs](./docs/ephemyral_docs.md)	 - Generate and execute commands to create documentation, enhancing your codebase's maintainability.
 * [ephemyral init](./docs/ephemyral_init.md)	 - Initialize a new .ephemyral file for AI-generated configurations, setting up the environment in a directory.
-* [ephemyral lint](./docs/ephemyral_lint.md)	 - Use a machine learning model to generate and execute a linting command, improving code quality by identifying patterns and anomalies.
+* [ephemyral lint](./docs/ephemyral_lint.md)	 - Use machine learning models to generate and execute a lint commands, improving code quality by identifying patterns and anomalies.
-* [ephemyral refactor](./docs/ephemyral_refactor.md)	 - Utilize an advanced LLM to refactor given files or all files in a directory based on a prompt, outputting the improved code to a new location.
+* [ephemyral refactor](./docs/ephemyral_refactor.md)	 - Utilize an advanced LLM to refactor a give file or all files in a provided directory based on prompts, outputting, building and testing the improved code.
-* [ephemyral test](./docs/ephemyral_test.md)	 - Deploy AI models to generate and run optimized test commands for the specified directory, enhancing test accuracy and efficiency.
+* [ephemyral test](./docs/ephemyral_test.md)	 - Deploy AI models to generate and run optimized test commands for the specified directories, enhancing test accuracy and efficiency.

 ## ephemyral build

-Use AI to intelligently generate and execute a build command for the specified directory, optimizing for performance and efficiency.
+Use AI to intelligently generate and execute a build commands for the specified directory, optimizing for performance and efficiency.

 ### Synopsis